Ed Klepfer

 Perhaps the most extraordinary part of his career was his second to last season-1917.
 He went 14–4 with a 2.37 ERA in 213 innings.
 He finished his career with a 22–17 record and a 2.98 ERA in 98 games.

 Even though Klepfer was a fairly productive pitcher, he will still go down in history as one of the worst hitters (pitcher or otherwise) to ever step on the diamond.
 In 125 career at-bats, he collected 6 hits for a paltry .048 batting average.

 He played his last game on September 5, 1919.

 After baseball, Klepfer became an independent oil operator and then in 1946 went to work for C.W.
 Titus, an oilman in Tulsa, Oklahoma.
 Klepfer died on August 9, 1950, in a hospital in Tulsa.
-His body was laid to rest at Rose Hill Cemetery.
+His body was buried at Rose Hill Cemetery.

 Major transaction

 On August 21, 1915, the White Sox traded Klepfer along with Larry Chappell, Braggo Roth and cash for Shoeless Joe Jackson.